wbcsd/data-exchange-protocol/decisions/log/0031-mandatory-to-optional-attributes.md

 ## Context

-The PACT Technical Specifications v2.0 have 28 mandatory fields.
-Feedback was raised by the PACT Community that some fields should be reconsidered whether they should be mandatory.
+Feedback was raised by the PACT Community that some mandatory fields should be reconsidered whether they should be mandatory.
 The five fields below were ultimately determined to be in-scope for this decision.
 Other mandatory attributes to be considered to be made optional can be considered in a separate ADR.

 * ```productDescription```
 * ```boundaryProcessDescription```